MIPVN/MIPVN.github.io/README.md

-# luoxy lab page
+# MIPVN lab page

-This is repository for [luoxy lab page](https://luoxy-lab.github.io/).
+This is repository for [MIPVN lab page](https://MIPVN.github.io/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally using Jekyll